Muslim conquests in the Indian subcontinent: Sikh Empire

-In northwest India, Punjab, Sikhs developed themselves into a powerful force under the authority of twelve Misls.
-By 1801, Ranjit Singh captured Lahore and threw off the Afghan yoke from North West India.
+In the Punjab, Mughal power waned in the seventeenth and eighteenth centuries.
+Successive bands of Sikhs attacked Lahore, and by 1780 partitioned it among themselves.
+Ranjit Singh unified the Sikh misldhars (commanders) and made Lahore the administrative capital of a new Sikh Empire in 1799.
 In Afghanistan Zaman Shah Durrani was defeated by powerful Barakzai chief Fateh Khan who appointed Mahmud Shah Durrani as the new ruler of Afghanistan and appointed himself as Wazir of Afghanistan.
 Sikhs however were now superior to the Afghans and started to annex Afghan provinces.
 The biggest victory of the Sikh Empire over the Durrani Empire came in the Battle of Attock fought in 1813 between Sikh and Wazir of Afghanistan Fateh Khan and his younger brother Dost Mohammad Khan.
 The Afghans were routed by the Sikh army and the Afghans lost over 9,000 soldiers in this battle.
 Dost Mohammad was seriously injured whereas his brother Wazir Fateh Khan fled back to Kabul fearing that his brother was dead.
-In 1818 they slaughtered Afghans and Muslims in trading city of Multan killing Afghan governor Nawab Muzzafar Khan and five of his sons in the Siege of Multan.
-In 1819 the last Indian Province of Kashmir was conquered by Sikhs who registered another crushing victory over weak Afghan General Jabbar Khan.
+In 1819, the Sikhs defeated the Afghans at Shopian and conquered Kashmir.

 Impact on India, Islam and Muslims in India

-Considering the complex history of the Muslim conquests of India, their recollection and legacy is controversial.
+The impact of the Muslim conquests on the Indian subcontinent is a subject of considerable scholarly debate, reflecting a spectrum of interpretations regarding the socio-cultural, religious, and political transformations that ensued.

-20th-century American historian Will Durant wrote about medieval India, "The Islamic conquest of India is probably the bloodiest story in history."
+Divergent historical perspectives

-In contrast, there are other historians such as American historian Audrey Truschke and Indian historian Romila Thapar, who claim that such views are unfounded or exaggerated.
+Will Durant, an American historian, characterized the Islamic conquest of India as "probably the bloodiest story in history," emphasizing the extensive violence and destruction associated with the invasions.

-Conversion theories
+Conversely, historians like Audrey Truschke and Romila Thapar argue that such portrayals are exaggerated and overlook the complexities of the period.
+Truschke highlights the Mughal emperors' engagement with Sanskrit culture, suggesting a degree of cultural integration.
+Thapar contends that the narrative of continuous Hindu persecution under Muslim rule is historically untenable, noting instances of patronage and coexistence.